cinnData/MLearning/Examples/[MLE-10] Clustering examples.md

 1      1173   640
 ```

 Note that the cluster labels mean nothing, so cluster 0 could be either spam or not spam.
-Here we would label cluster 0 as spam and cluster 1 and not spam.
-The accuracy of such assignation can be calcuated as:
+Here we would label cluster 0 as spam and cluster 1 as not spam.
+The accuracy of such assignation can be calculated as:

 ```
 In [12]: (y == 1 - label2).mean().round(3)